 You are entitled to Oregon Lemon Law protection when the number of repeat repairs for the same defect or condition is unreasonable or if the total time your vehicle is in the repair shop for warranty repair(s) is unreasonable.
 You don't need both too many repairs and too much time without your vehicle for the Oregon Lemon Law to apply, only one or the other.

-The Oregon Lemon Law covers you when your vehicle's use, value, or safety are substantially impaired (negatively impacted) by its defects.
-This makes sense because like most people, you bought a "new" vehicle with a "new" product price so you would have peace of mind and wouldn't have to deal with "used" vehicle problems.
+The Oregon Lemon Law covers you when your vehicle's use, value, and safety are substantially impaired (negatively impacted) by its defects, problems, or conditions.
+This makes sense because like most people, you bought a "new" car, motorcycle or Motor Home with a "new" vehicle price so you would have peace of mind and wouldn't have to deal with "used" vehicle problems.

 It is presumed under the Oregon Lemon Law that your vehicle's manufacturer has had a reasonable opportunity to repair your vehicle when there have been four or more repairs for the same problem (2 repairs for a safety defect), or if your vehicle has been out of service for 30 or more days in the repair shop as a result of repairs (regardless of whether the problem is the same) while your vehicle is covered by warranty.